kalcicd/CS_340-PearScale/README.md

-# NodeJS Web Application Template
-This repository contains source code that can be used as a template for building a Node.js web application using Express, Handlebars, and MySQL.
-You can also use Forever to host the service.
-Be sure to install the required dependencies by running the following command:
+# PearScale
+This repository contains source code for the website PearScale, the premier social media platform for rating pictures of your favorite fruit.

+# Running the Server
+First, install dependencies
 ```
 npm install
 ```